 We encourage our partners, clients, and customers—and the general public—to join us in being a voice for people whose lives will be diminished by the elimination of the ENERGY STAR standard—whether by outright jobs losses, environmental degradation, or higher energy costs.

-To weigh in with your congressional delegation, please fill out the Alliance to Save Energy’s form to submit a letter in support of ENERGY STAR.
+To weigh in with your congressional delegation, please fill out the Alliance to Save Energy’s form form to submit a letter in support of ENERGY STAR.